Kill It Kid

-Kill It Kid was an English alternative rock band fronted by Chris Turpin (guitars & vocals).
-Members also include Stephanie Ward (Keys & vocals), Marc MacNab-Jack (drums) and Dom Kozubik (bass guitar).
+Kill It Kid was an English alternative rock band fronted by Chris Turpin on guitars and vocals.
+Members also include Stephanie Ward, on keys and vocals, Marc MacNab-Jack on drums and Dom Kozubik on bass guitar.

-The band was widely recognised as one of the best new acts of 2009, with magazines such as NME and Clash rating their debut album 8/10 and 9/10 respectively; the album was nominated for XFM's New Music Award 2010.
+The band was widely recognised as one of the best new acts of 2009, with Clash rating their debut album 9/10.

-Kill it Kid released their first two albums with London indie label, One Little Indian Records, whose roster includes Björk, Paul McCartney and Skunk Anansie.
-They signed a publishing deal with EMI Music in September 2011.
-In late 2012 the band signed a worldwide recording contract with A&R man Seymour Stein, inking to his Warner Music imprint label Sire Records.
-Spring 2013 saw the band head to LA to begin work on their third studio Album 'You Owe Nothing', released August 2014 (Central Europe) & November 2014 (UK).
-On Friday 13 November 2015 the members of the band announced they were taking a break from Kill It Kid.

 Influences and sound

 Kill it Kid originally blended roots, rock and blues led by vocals from both Chris Turpin and Stephanie Ward; their line-up has included slide guitar, fiddle and on rare occasion banjo.
 Although the band never really saw their music as folk, the band were initially linked to the British nu-folk revival.

-Now a four piece, the band's output, as showcased in their album 'Feet Fall Heavy' (2011), is guitar-driven, drum heavy and raw, and has drawn comparisons to bands like The White Stripes.
-Chris Turpin describes the change in a 2011 interview: "It's an entirely different record, it almost feels like a different band, to be honest.
+The sound on their second album, Feet Fall Heavy (2011), was compared to bands like The White Stripes.
+Chris Turpin describes the change in a 2011 interview:

+It's an entirely different record, it almost feels like a different band, to be honest.
 It's just the reality of living and working in the music industry for two years and turning into a family band.
 You all become siblings which is a bit peculiar after like, the seventeenth day on the road.
-The main difference is there's no violin and there's no acoustic guitars, it's a much heavier process. [...]"
+The main difference is there's no violin and there's no acoustic guitars, it's a much heavier process.

-The band are influenced by British Blues, Delta Blues & roots; the band's name is a reference to a Blind Willie McTell song, "Kill it Kid".
+The band are influenced by blues and folk music; the band is named after the Blind Willie McTell song Kill it Kid.